Radio City Music Hall: 1960s and 1970s

 Radio City was closed entirely for five days in March 1965 for its first full cleaning, which included changing the curtains and painting the ceiling.
 While the seating areas and floors had been cleaned regularly, the walls and ceilings had never been thoroughly cleaned and had accumulated a layer of dirt measuring almost 1/4 in thick.
 Two or three hundred workers cleaned the theater around the clock, and it reopened on March 8, 1965, with the film Dear Heart.
 Repairs were also performed on the theater's organs during the nighttime.
 Also in 1965, Will Irwin and Rayburn Wright replaced Raymond Paige as the theater's musical directors following the latter's death.
 Russell V. Downing retired as Radio City's president in 1966 and was replaced by James F. Gould.
-As president of the Music Hall, Gould expanded its programming to include events such as rock concerts and wrestling matches before he retired in 1973.
+As president of Radio City, Gould expanded its programming to include events such as rock concerts and wrestling matches before he retired in 1973.
 Radio City had its 200 millionth visitor in January 1967, a little less than two years after its renovation.

 Tourism to New York City started to decline by 1969, which affected the theater's attendance.
 Even in the early 1970s, Radio City had five million visitors a year, more than the Empire State Building and Statue of Liberty combined.
 However, the proliferation of subtitled foreign movies had reduced attendance at Radio City.
 Changes in film distribution made it difficult to secure exclusive bookings of many films, forcing Radio City's managers to show reruns.
 Radio City preferred to show only family-friendly movies, which further limited their film choices.
 As a result, popular films such as Chinatown, Blazing Saddles, and The Godfather Part II failed Radio City's screening criteria.
 By 1972, Radio City had fired the performers' unions as well as six of the 36 Rockettes.
 The theater's management donated a painting by Stuart Davis to the Museum of Modern Art to reduce Radio City Music Hall's tax burden.
 That October, Radio City was closed temporarily after officials could not reach an employment agreement with the theater's musicians.
 Though the theater reopened a few days later, this was the first time it had ever been closed due to staffing issues.